opencord/cord/docs/cord_in_china.md

 repo sync
 ```

-> Warning: please, note that master is just an example.
+> Warning: Note that master is just an example.
 You can replace it with
 > the branch you prefer.

 From now on in the guide, the cord directory just extracted will be referenced
 as CORD_ROOT.
 The CORD_ROOT directory should be ~/cord.

-## Replace google.com address with opennetworking.org
+## Replace google.com with opennetworking.org

-The repository has been generally cleaned-up from references to Google to avoid
+The repository has been generally cleaned up from references to
-issues.
-Anyway, there are still some portions of code referring to it.
+Google, but there are places in the code that refer to it.
 We
 suggest you to look carefully in the entire repositories and replace any
-google.com occurrence with opennetworking.org (or any other preferred address).
+`google.com` occurrence with `opennetworking.org` (or any other preferred address).

-### Replace Google DNS
+## Replace Google DNS

-Google DNS won't work over there.
+Google DNS won't work in China.
 Unfortunately, it is still the default for
 all CORD services.
 Look in the entire repository for all the occurrences of
 8.8.8.8, 8.8.8.4, or 8.8.4.4, and replace them with your preferred DNS server.

-### Replace Maven mirror
+## Replace Maven Mirror

 Maven is used to build ONOS apps.
 The default Maven mirror doesn't work.
 In
 CORD_ROOT/onos-apps/settings.xml, add: